tinyplex/tinybase/site/guides/01_the_basics/9_architectural_options.md

 the risk of all client devices clearing their data simultaneously and it being lost.

-Here, the synchronizer server (which is co-ordinating messages between clients) _also_ acts as a 'client' with an instance of TinyBase itself.
+Here, the synchronizer server (which is coordinating messages between clients) _also_ acts as a 'client' with an instance of TinyBase itself.
 This is most usefully then persisted to a server storage solution, such as SQLite, PostgreSQL, the file system, or a Cloudflare Durable Object.